margaiwangara/nodejs-api-boilerplate/README.md

 This is a boilerplate for creating REST APIs in Nodejs.
 The files are arranged based on the functions they performs.
 The file and folder structure is as follows

+##### Update

+Added a seeder.js file for easy and efficient database population.
+Just run the commands `node utils/seeder.js -c` to add records and `node utils/seeder.js -d` to delete all records

 - config
   - config.env
 - controllers